tokonoma/2web2ui/docs/testing/testing-components.md

 #### Change props + re-render

 In this set of tests, we've moved the shallow rendering into a `beforeEach` to limit repetition.
-We can use enzyme's `setProps` method to change the props inside the component after it's been shallow-rendered (this will also trigger `componentWillReceiveProps`, `componentWillUpdate`, and `componentDidUpdate` lifecycle hooks, but not `componentDidMount` again).
+We can use enzyme's `setProps` method to change the props inside the component after it's been shallow-rendered (this will also trigger lifecycle hooks, but not `componentDidMount` again).

 When we set this `visible` prop to false, we expect a totally different render, so we snapshot the output there as well.